spl-icsforth/Online_FSA_Data_Fusion/README.md

 For the Data Fusion we implement two approaches, both consisting of two stages.
 The first stage of both approaches includes the parallel execution of the machine learning pipeline for multiple sensor locations, using parallel threads.
 Then we consider
+* a Classification Scheme
-* a Classification Scheme: the features from multiple sensor locations are fused into a concatenated matrix, and are given as input to the kNN classifier,
+    * the features from multiple sensor locations are fused into a concatenated matrix, and are given as input to the kNN classifier,
-* a Feature Selection Architecture: the features from multiple sensor locations are fused into a concatenated matrix, and the inter-location Pairwise Correlation features are extracted based on the dominant sensor channels that occur from the features, before proceeding into a second stage of Feature Selection.
+* a Feature Selection Architecture
+    * the features from multiple sensor locations are fused into a concatenated matrix
+    * the inter-location Pairwise Correlation features are extracted based on the dominant sensor channels that occur from the features
+    * a second stage of Feature Selection is applied.

 ## Datasets <a name="datasets"></a>
-The FORTH-TRACE library is designed to support any given HAR dataset.
+The library is designed to support any given HAR dataset.
 Our implementation is testedon the FORTH-TRACE dataset.
 * FORTH-TRACE dataset -- multiple locations - multiple modalities (Available at https://github.com/spl-icsforth/FORTH_TRACE_DATASET)